elfsternberg/barre/doc/00_Introduction.md

 And yes, I think we can make it go fast.

-## The First Implementation: V 0.0.0α1
+## The First Implementation: Naive Implementation

 The first successful implementation of Brzozowski's algorithm in Rust, which can be found deep in the git log for the project, is just a